 Click across the tabs to view active and completed project stages.
 Consultation takes place at every stage of the project.

-The Australian Standard A4696 Hygienic Production and Transportation of Meat and Meat Products for Human Consumption describes the standard of hygiene that all meat processing plants must meet and be audited against.
+The Australian Standard AS-4696 Hygienic Production and Transportation of Meat and Meat Products for Human Consumption describes the standard of hygiene that all meat processing plants must meet and be audited against.
 It was updated in 2023 with changes to inspection procedures and dispositions.
 Processors in certain markets also have to meet the requirements of other Standards such as the the AMIC Industry Animal Welfare Standard for Livestock Processing Establishments Preparing Meat for Human Consumption, which was implemented in 2022.
 The level III and IV qualifications for meat safety which support the skills of workers ensuring compliance to relevant standards were reviewed in 2022 to bring them in line with current industry practices and quality assurance (QA) requirements.

 As a result, the training and assessment materials used to deliver the Certificates III and IV in Meat Safety Inspection require updating to reflect changes to the qualifications and relevant National Standards.
 Consultation will take place throughout this project to update the training support materials available through MINTRAC, so they reflect the latest advances in technology and QA practices as described in the national standards and qualifications.